Arunachal Pradesh, the last bastion of pristine Himalayas

 - Daporijo – Taliha – Siyum – Nacho

 - Jairampur – Manmao – Nampong – Pangsau Pass

 There, I have successfully confused you!
 And, also have probably made you a little greedy!
-Have a look at the map and know this is the largest state of the seven sisters region, often with least infrastructure and mostly remote.
+Have a look at the map and know this is the largest state of the seven sisters region, often with least infrastructure and most remote.
 Choose your destinations wisely!

 Arunachal Pradesh was also known as South Tibet to the Chinese!